Tarpon, bonefish become catch-and-release only on Sept. 1

 - People will be allowed to temporarily possess a tarpon for photography, measurement of length and girth and scientific sampling, with the stipulation that tarpon more than 40 inches must remain in the water.

 - Tarpon regulations will extend into federal waters.

 - The bonefish tournament exemption permit is eliminated.
-This exemption allows tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.
+This exemption allowed tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.

-To learn more, visit MyFWC.com/Commission and click on “Commission Meetings” and “Agenda.”
+To learn more about tarpon and bonefish, visit MyFWC.com/Fishing and click on “Saltwater” and “Recreational Regulations.”